joegrover/markdown-cv/index.md

 ### Presentations

+`2019`
 "Building Relationships Where There Are None: Imputing Relationship Status in the 1850, 1860 and 1870 Decennial Census Files" (with Jose Pacas and Steven Ruggles).
 (Scheduled) 2019 Annual Meeting of Social Science History
 Association, Chicago, IL

+`2019`
-&mdash; Presented at the 2018 Annual Meetings of the Population Association of America, Austin, TX
+&mdash;.
+Presented at the 2018 Annual Meetings of the Population Association of America, Austin, TX

+`2018`
+"Coresident Electronic Cigarette Use and Adolescent Uptake." (with Kari Williams and Daniel Backman).
+Poster presented at the 2018 Annual Meetings of the Population Association of America, Denver, CO

+`2016`
-"Demographic Variation in Short-Term Labor Market Patterns, 1995-2015." (with Katie Genadek and Sarah Flood) Poster Presented at the 2016 Annual Meetings of the Population Association of America, Washington, D.C.
+"Demographic Variation in Short-Term Labor Market Patterns, 1995-2015." (with Katie Genadek and Sarah Flood) Poster presented at the 2016 Annual Meetings of the Population Association of America, Washington, D.C.

 ### Databases